abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-Sometimes when we see somebody in need, physically or emotionally, we may think to ourselves, *Well, this is a big place, and someone else will take care of the situation*.
-When we think in this way, it’s as if we are placing an invisible force field around those who are in need so we can’t see them or their problems.
+Sometimes when we see somebody in need, physically or emotionally, we may think to ourselves, *Well, this is a big place, and someone else will take care of the situation.* When we think in this way, it’s as if we are placing an invisible force field around those who are in need so we can’t see them or their problems.
 Ajahn Amaro has colloquially referred to this phenomenon as if people are approaching the world with